jaatcoder/Codes/README.md

 # Codes
-You will find some of my codes here
+This is my first Repository